 For 17 years Tom enjoyed a successful and varied civil trial practice in the state and federal courts before his appointment to the Supreme Court in 1982.
 Although Tom specialized in representing builders and developers against lenders for several years prior to leaving the practice of law for the Court, he also enjoyed practicing in areas of medical malpractice, personal injury, and intentional tort law.

-Tom is sufficiently honest to admit that his wife is responsible for at least 60 percent of any good he has accomplished in life, and that it is a joy to end up working for his youngest son, John, and his close and capable friend, Mark Hutchison.
-Tom’s greatest enjoyment comes from his family, including his wife, five children, and eighteen grandchildren, BYU football, and work.
+Tom was sufficiently honest to admit that his wife was responsible for at least 60 percent of any good he has accomplished in life, and that it was a joy to end up working for his youngest son, John, and his close and capable friend, Mark Hutchison.
+Tom’s greatest enjoyment came from his family, including his wife, five children, and eighteen grandchildren, BYU football, and work.
+Tom passed away in 2020, but he will always remain a significant part of the Firm’s legacy.